The real estate investing business can be a time-consuming endeavor.

 After this period, there are three pricing plans for which you can choose a monthly, quarterly, or yearly payment plan.

-The “Standard Plan” for a single user costs $97, the “Standard Plus” plan for up to five users costs $129, and the “Team Plan” for up to ten users costs $197 per month.
+The “Standard Plan” for three users costs $109, and the “Team Plan” for up to twelve users costs $297 monthly.

 Here is an overview of the advanced features with the different pricing plans: